 Beef Stew:

 This makes a hearty beef stew, packed with the vegetables you like!
-If you don't care for one of the vegetables, it is ok to omit.
-I have even just canned the vegetables by themselves, using the same canning times, and they turn out amazing.
+If you don't care for one of the vegetables, it is ok to omit but you cannot substitute.
+I have even just canned the vegetables by themselves, using the mixed vegetable recipe from nchfp website, and they turn out amazing.

 Ingredients:

 Depending on how many quart jars you are wanting to process, you can adjust the amounts in the recipe to fill the jars desired.
-A 5-pound roast was enough for 6 quarts for me, however, you can adjust the amounts in the jar according to your preferences, adding more or less of an ingredient to your taste.
+A 5-pound roast was enough for 6 quarts for me.
+Place all meat and vegetables in a large bowl and mix together.

 Fill each jar with the ingredients for the beef stew.
-Allow the meat to be on the bottom, then layer the rest evenly.
 Fill tightly but do not "pack" contents,(see photo below) you just don't want it loosely filled or any empty spots.

 Using hot broth (I like to make mine a bit concentrated) fill each jar, leaving 1 inch headspace.